Meliha İsmailoğlu

-Meliha İsmailoğlu (born Meliha Smajlović, 17 September 1993 in Gradačac) is a Bosnian-Turkish volleyball player.
+Meliha İsmailoğlu Diken (born Meliha Smajlović, 17 September 1993 in Gradačac) is a Bosnian-Turkish volleyball player.
 She is 190 cm tall at 73 kg.
 Currently, she plays for Fenerbahçe. İsmailoğlu is a member of the Turkey women's national volleyball team.

 Career

 Clubs

 The daughter of a former basketball player, she too aspired to become a basketball player.
 However, due to lack of a women's basketball team in her hometown, she chose playing volleyball.
 She began her sports career at the age of eight in the club Kula Gradacac in her hometown.
 In 2009 and 2011, she was named "Player of the Year".
 In the summer time, she played also beach volleyball in Bosnia Herzegovina.

 In 2011, İsmailoğlu was invited to Turkey by the Ankara-based İller Bankası.
 In May 2014, she signed with Fenerbahçe.

 She transferred to Eczacıbaşı VitrA in 2017 and Vakıfbank in 2019.
 Finally she returned to Fenerbahçe in 2021.